 Make your home safer

-We baby-proof our homes when we have a new born, but we don’t do nearly enough to ensure our homes are safe for our elderly.
-Loose carpeting, bumps in the floor, poorly placed or unstable furniture can all be causes of falls.
+We baby-proof our homes when we have a newborn, but we don’t do nearly enough to ensure our homes are safe for our elderly.
+Loose carpeting, bumps in the floor, and poorly placed or unstable furniture can all be causes of falls.
 Examine your house for potential dangers and make sure they get fixed in a timely manner.

 If you’d like to participate in Fall Prevention Awareness Day, NCOA is holding two major social media events.
 Follow the National Council on Aging on Facebook, and Twitter, and join them for our annual #FPAD2017 Twitter chat on Sept.
 14 @ 2:30 p.m.
 ET.
 They will also host a Facebook Live broadcast on Sept.
 22 @ 3:00 p.m.
 ET.